Table of Contents

 - Occlusion of the oral cavity

-The two upper jaw bones and the horizontal plate of the palatine bone (lamina horizontalis) form the hard palate, which results in two sutures: the median palatine suture in the sagittal orientation and the transverse palatine suture in the transverse orientation.
+The two upper jaw bones and the horizontal plate of the palatine bone (lamina horizontalis) form the hard palate, which results in the median palatine suture in the sagittal orientation and the transverse palatine suture in the transverse orientation.
 The palatum molle consists of rough connective tissue and ends in the uvula.

-The human tongue (lingua) is anatomically divided into three parts: the root of the tongue (radix linguae), the body of the tongue (corpus linguae), and the tip of the tongue (apex linguae).
+The human tongue (lingua) is divided anatomically into three parts: the root of the tongue (radix linguae), the body of the tongue (corpus linguae), and the tip of the tongue (apex linguae).

 Tongue Papillae at a Glance

-|Filiform papillae (thread-like)||Tactile.
-Cover the surface of the tongue.|
+|Filiform papillae (thread-like)||Tactile, covering the surface of the tongue|

-|Conic papillae (cone-shaped)||Similar to the filiform papillae.|
+|Conic papillae (cone shaped)||Similar to the filiform papillae|

-|Fungiform papillae (mushroom-shaped)||Gustatory papillae.
-On the anterior part of the tongue.|
+|Fungiform papillae (mushroom shaped)||Gustatory papillae located on the anterior part of the tongue|

-|Foliate papillae (leaf-shaped)||Gustatory papillae.
-On the posterior part of the tongue.|
+|Foliate papillae (leaf shaped)||Gustatory papillae located on the posterior part of the tongue|

 The submandibular gland is situated between the digastric muscle and the mandible in the submandibular triangle.
 The submandibular duct ends in the sublingual caruncle.

-Physiology of the Salivary Glands
+Physiology of the salivary glands

 Lymphatic System of the Oral Cavity

-Waldeyer’s tonsillar ring consists of:
+Waldeyer’s tonsillar ring includes the following:

 - Palatine tonsils between the palatal arches

-- Tubal tonsils around the orifice of the Eustachian tube
+- Tubal tonsils around the orifice of the eustachian tube

-- Pharyngeal tonsil in the throat area
+- The pharyngeal tonsil in the throat area

-Anatomically, the pharynx is divided into:
+Anatomically, the pharynx is divided into the following:

 Diseases of the Oral Cavity